dan-leo/masters/thesis/v8/3_design.md

 	\label{fig:map_techno}
 	\end{minipage}}
  \hfill
   \subfloat[The greatest distance measured was 5.5km from the intersection of the R44 and the turn-off to Stellenbosch Square or Jamestown at an altitude of 106m.
-This is a relative elevation of -32m to the base station.]{
+This is a relative elevation of -32m to the base station and at an RSRP of -89dBm.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering